 We have entered into change of control and severance agreements with each of our named executive officers, which were most recently amended in July 2019.
-Mr. Hall waived his rights under his change of control and severance agreement as of July 1, 2019, his retirement date.

 Each of these agreements has an initial term of four years, which term automatically renews for additional one-year periods unless either party provides written notice of non-renewal at least 60 days prior to the date of automatic renewal and which term extends for one year from a "change of control," as defined in the agreement, if such change of control occurs within the final 12 months of the initial term or the term as extended through automatic renewal.